 - Angling permits explained

 - Buy rod licences, permits and River Bush day tickets

-You should provide your name and date of birth to a Fishery Protection Officer from the Department of Agriculture, Environment and Rural Affairs (DAERA).
-Fishery Protection Officers carry a warrant card which can be shown when requested.
+You should give your name and date of birth to a Fishery Protection Officer from the Department of Agriculture, Environment and Rural Affairs (DAERA).
+Fishery Protection Officers carry a warrant card which can be shown when asked.